ibm-wsc/hyper-protect-virtual-servers-workshop/docs/securebuild-lab/bitcoin_wallet.md

     ![User Registration](Bitcoin_Wallet_Images/Wallet_register_info.png)

     !!!
 Tip
-        Do not worry about the information you enter on the registration page (shown below) as it won't map to anything.
+        Do not worry about the information you enter on the registration page shown above as it won't map to anything.
 You just need your password to log back in if you log out of the application.

 ## Wallet initialization